emresertoz/PeriodSuite/README.md

 # Usage

-For convenience, we will assume you are in the directory to which you have cloned this repository.
-If not, prepend the directory path to filenames appropriately.
+Navigate to the directory in which you have cloned this repository.
 Open a Magma session and load the file `suite.mag`.

     Magma> load "suite.mag";